VolkanSah/VolkanSah/README.md

 ### Note: Access will be highly restricted to maintain the safety of the platform and its users.

 If you're interested or want to discuss potential collaboration, feel free to reach out.
 Let’s work together to build a safer digital space!
-Write me @Issues an message.
+Please use our Google forms, you can access with TOR, too.
+[Form](https://forms.gle/7san5TyGkURorPy57)